-Migration in the genes of Malians
+Travelling is a rite of passage for many Malians

-Mamoudou Gassama: Migration in the genes of Malians
+Mamoudou Gassama: Travelling is a rite of passage for many Malians

+Mamoudou Gassama's four-storey dash to save a small boy in France is a reminder of another Malian hero who gained international prominence for a brave rescue.

+In January 2015, Lassana Bathily was credited with saving the lives of six hostages including a baby during an extremist attack on a Jewish supermarket in Paris.
+He led them to a safe hiding place, escaped, then directed gendarmes to them.

+Following Mr Gassama's meeting with French President Emmanuel Macron, Mali's ambassador in France, Toumani Djimé Diallo, said: ''The courage of our young compatriot aged 22, an undocumented migrant, shows that his values are of humanity and love for his neighbour.

+"These are fundamental values in Malian society and are Republican values shared by France.''

-Mamoudou Gassama, who is understood to have been in France for only six months, is among thousands of Malians still making the journey to Europe, despite much-publicised measures to limit immigration to the continent.
+Mr Gassama, who is understood to have been in France for only six months, is among thousands of Malians still making the journey to Europe, despite much-publicised measures to limit immigration to the continent.

 This is not only because of the failure, so far, of European Union attempts to stop people from crossing the Sahara and Mediterranean.